 Vegetables?
 They look like flowers to me!

-But does it have to be this way?
+However, do we really need to separate these two aspects of gardening?
 What if we could have the best of both worlds and grow vegetables that produce amazing flowers and foliage?

-Stand out from the rest of the gardeners on the allotment this year by growing my unusual assortment of great tasting and nutritious vegetables.
+Well, you can.
+Why not stand out from the rest of the gardeners on the allotment this year.
+Have a go at growing edible beauties from my list of colourful, great tasting and nutritious vegetables.
 All of the plants featured on this page make great additions to the ornamental border as well as the dinner plate!

 This attractive silver leaved shrub will bare red and pink fuchsia-like flowers, followed by small, aromatic, guava-flavoured fruit.
 It comes from the mountains of southern Brazil and is part of the guava family.